skit-ai/tech/_pages/demos/emotional-tts.md

 <br/>
+## Synthesized Audios

-## Synthesized Audio from the Skit's Emotional TTS
+These are audios synthesized from Skit's Emotional TTS system.

 <br/>
 <p><b>Audio 1 :</b> <em>The swan dive was far short of perfect.</em> </p>